-The assessor correctly classified yellowfin tuna (Thunnus albacares) in FAO 71 as Category C, the stock is subject to a specific management regime by WCPFC and reference points are defined.
+The assessor correctly classified the western central Pacific Ocean yellowfin tuna under category C, as the stock is managed and reference points are defined to assess the stock status against.

-Fishery removals are considered in the stock assessment process.
-The most recent stock assessment shows that the stock is above 1.0BMSY.
-Therefore, the stock is considered to have biomass above the target reference point (and limit reference point).
+Fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point.
+Consequently, the fishery passes both clauses C1.1 and C1.2.

-Albacore tuna (Thunnus alalunga) in FAO 71 passes both clauses (C1.1 and C1.2) and therefore should be approved under the MarinTrust Standard v.2.3